followcrom/tech257-azure-linux/cloud-basics/README.md

 2. **Subscription-Based Pricing**: Customers pay for cloud services on a subscription basis, which could be monthly, annually, or based on usage, providing predictable expenses and flexibility.

-3. **Scalability and Elasticity**: Customers can scale services up or down based on demand, ensuring they only pay for what they use, which is ideal for handling varying workloads.
+3. **Scalability and Elasticity**: Customers can scale services up or down based on demand, ensuring they only pay for what they use.

-4. **Shared Resources**: Cloud providers use multi-tenant models, where multiple customers share the same infrastructure, leading to cost efficiencies through economies of scale.
+4. **Shared Resources**: Multiple customers share the same infrastructure, leading to cost efficiencies through economies of scale.

 5. **Maintenance and Upgrades**: The cloud provider is responsible for maintaining, upgrading, and securing the infrastructure, reducing the IT overhead for businesses.